 Bottle gourd is considered as a great plant that has medicinal properties since ancient times.
 Its use as a medicine is well documented in several ancient texts of India.

 Bottle gourd consumption is believed to give cooling effect to the body.
-The fruit and the seeds are considered to boost the quality and quantity of semen.

 In folk tradition, the sap of the bottle gourd leaves is used against skin burns to get relief from the pain.

 Young bottle gourds have a smooth and pale colored skin and are easy to peel and cut, while the mature ones have a strong rind that is difficult to peel.

 If you are buying from a market, have a look at the stalk of the fruit whether it is dry or fresh.
 Also, observe the firmness and freshness of the fruit and make sure to choose one without any discoloration and cuts.